OpenSourceEconomics/grmpy/README.md

 # grmpy

-``grmpy``  is an open-source Python package for the simulation and estimation of generalized Roy model.
-Its main purpose is to serve as a teaching tool to promote the conceptual framework provided by the generalized Roy model to illustrate a variety of issues in the econometrics of policy evaluation.
+``grmpy``  is an open-source Python package for the simulation and estimation of the generalized Roy model.
+It serves as a teaching tool to promote the conceptual framework of the generalized Roy model, illustrate a variety of issues in the econometrics of policy evaluation, and showcase basic software engineering practices.

 Please visit our [online documentation](http://grmpy.readthedocs.io/) for details.